joewing/memsim/README.md

 Memories
 ------------------------------------------------------------------------------
 Memories are specified using s-expressions.
-The type of memory comes first and then pairs containing argument (name, value) follow.
+The type of memory comes first and then pairs containing argument name/value follow.
 For example, a simple cached memory would look as follows:

 <pre>